 Dining Out in Los Angeles with a Dog

 Dogs are allowed to join you on the patio of cafes and restaurants in Los Angeles, although the owner of the establishment has the final say.
 Not surprisingly, given the number of celebrities residing in the city, there’s plenty of five-star treatment for pampered pooches.

 We did however give our Schnitzel a Puppuccino from Starbucks one time when we were stopping by.
-He devoured down the whipped cream concoction, which is complementary for pet owners.
+He devoured down the whipped cream concoction, which is complementary for pet owners (although a tip is welcome).
 Again be warned that this isn’t a healthy item for dogs, so perhaps just allow your dog a small amount.